-Sitting right in the heart of Shibuya, Kitaya Park is a small, redeveloped park which has its fair share of outdoor seating and greenery.
-The urban oasis is also home to a Blue Bottle café where you can grab coffee and other light bites.
+Sitting right in the heart of Shibuya, Kitaya Park is a small, redeveloped space that has its fair share of outdoor seating and greenery.
+The urban oasis is also home to a Blue Bottle café, where you can grab coffee and light bites.
 There’s plenty of space to sit on the bench-like stairs, making this a great place to park yourself for lunch or a weekend coffee date.
 The semi-outdoor terrace attached to the café also hosts numerous public events, food trucks and markets.

 This bustling rooftop park comes complete with a skateboard park, bouldering wall and even a sandy court area for beach volleyball.
-Sitting atop the trendy Miyashita Park shopping complex, you’ll often find the fashionable Shibuya crowds picnicking on the grassy lawns.
+Due to its location atop the trendy Miyashita Park shopping complex, you’ll often find the fashionable Shibuya crowds picnicking on the grassy lawns.
 Follow suit and grab takeout from one of the many restaurants in the mall – you can have your pick from gyoza dumplings, tacos, ice cream and more.

 This lush hangout between Aoyama Itchome and Nogizaka Station is the perfect retreat from the busy city streets.
 There’s a spacious lawn where you can sprawl out on picnic blankets, or opt for one of the tables or lounge chairs under the canopy of greenery courtesy of onsite plant store Solso Park.
-No visit is complete without a pick-me-up from Little Darling Coffee Roasters, Share Green’s roastery and café, where you can get freshly brewed coffee, soft serve ice cream and more.
+No visit is complete without a pick-me-up from Little Darling Coffee Roasters, where you can get freshly brewed coffee, soft serve ice cream and more.

 Just under five minutes’ walk from Shimokitazawa Station, you’ll find Bonus Track, Shimokita’s hip hangout that brings together about a dozen shops intertwined with walking paths and a lively courtyard.
 There’s plenty of outdoor seating around the area and many of the small restaurants and cafés have takeout windows, so you can easily order from outside.
-Stop by over the weekend, as there are often events or small markets selling ceramics, clothing and fresh veggies.
+Stop by over the weekend as there are often events or small markets selling ceramics, clothing and fresh veggies.
+You can find out what's coming up on the Facebook page.

 Daikanyama is one of Tokyo’s coolest neighbourhoods, so it’s only fitting that the area has a super trendy place to hang out.
-Log Road is a collection of free-standing shops and casual eateries which include Spring Valley Brewery, three-building streetwear store Sneakersnstuff (which also has its own café), and bakeshop Garden House Crafts.
+Log Road is a collection of free-standing shops and casual eateries, including Spring Valley Brewery, three-building streetwear store Sneakersnstuff (which also has its own café), and bakeshop Garden House Crafts.
 Take advantage of the outdoor seating – each restaurant has its own spacious terrace – or snag one of Log Road’s many benches lining the main path.

-With so much going on at Shibuya Parco, you might not even realise that there’s a serene rooftop space which is open to the public.
-Take a breather after a long shopping excursion and grab some food to bring up with you from Parco’s modern yokocho, or just grab some tacos or curry at Commune, which is right on the rooftop.
+With so much going on at Shibuya Parco, you might not even realise that there’s a serene rooftop space that's open to the public.
+Take a breather after a long shopping excursion and grab some food to bring up with you from Parco’s modern yokocho food hall, or just grab some tacos or curry at Commune, which is right on the rooftop.
 We recommend stopping by around sunset for the views, but it’s worth a visit at any time of day.

 Right behind Tokyo Midtown, you’ll find the beautiful Hinokicho Park.
 Although a popular spot during cherry blossom season, the lush grounds are wonderful to visit at any time of year.
 Since it's within such close proximity to the shopping centre, you can easily grab food and drinks before settling down on the lawn or one of the many benches around the park.
 Hang out for a few hours here and you might even forget that you’re in the middle of Roppongi.